-- 9.5 Church Communications.
-When a Policy violation has been reported, the Pastor (Head of Staff) will make all communications on behalf of First Presbyterian - 9.5.1 Church communications will include, when necessary, reporting the incident to appropriate legal authorities in accordance with O.C.G.A. § 19-7-5 (2007). - Pursuant to O.C.G.A. § 19-7-5(g) (2007), and the PC(USA) Book of Order, G-6.0204(b), ministerial staff shall report to ecclesiastical and civil legal authorities knowledge of harm, or the risk of harm, related to the physical abuse, neglect, and/or sexual molestation or abuse of a minor or an adult who lacks mental capacity when (1) such information is gained outside of a confidential communication; or (2) even if revealed in the context of confidential communications, she or he reasonably believes that there is risk of future physical harm or abuse. - 9.5.2 After reporting an incident to the Senior Pastor, the reporter has a reasonable expectation that the pastor will act in accordance with O.C.G.A. § 19-7-5 (2007), and in accordance with O.C.G.A. § 19-7-5(c)(2) (2007), and is discharged of further reporting responsibility.
+- 9.4 Recording Reports by Children.
+Any person receiving a minor's report of child abuse should complete a Suspected Abuse Incident Report noting his or her conduct and demeanor, and recording his or her original words as closely as possible. - 9.5 Church Communications.
+When a Policy violation has been reported, the Pastor (Head of Staff) will make all communications on behalf of First Presbyterian - 9.5.1 Church communications will include, when necessary, reporting the incident to appropriate legal authorities in accordance with O.C.G.A. § 19-7-5 (2007). - 9.5.1.1 Pursuant to O.C.G.A. § 19-7-5(g) (2007), and the PC(USA) Book of Order, G-6.0204(b), ministerial staff shall report to ecclesiastical and civil legal authorities knowledge of harm, or the risk of harm, related to the physical abuse, neglect, and/or sexual molestation or abuse of a minor or an adult who lacks mental capacity when (1) such information is gained outside of a confidential communication; or (2) even if revealed in the context of confidential communications, she or he reasonably believes that there is risk of future physical harm or abuse. - 9.5.2 After reporting an incident to the Senior Pastor, the reporter has a reasonable expectation that the pastor will act in accordance with O.C.G.A. § 19-7-5 (2007), and in accordance with O.C.G.A. § 19-7-5(c)(2) (2007), and is discharged of further reporting responsibility.
 However, should the reporter obtain clear and convincing evidence that no report has been made, nothing herein shall be deemed to supersede the reporting obligations created by O.C.G.A. § 19-7-5 (2007), and PC (USA) Book of Order Sections G-6.0204 (Minister's Duty to Report), G-6.0402 (Deacon's Duty to Report), and G-14.0732 (Christian Educator's Duty to Report).